Carl Fenton Orchestra

-Carl Fenton was a pseudonym of Walter G. Haenschen, American bandleader, composer, and radio musician.
+The Carl Fenton Orchestra was an American musical group formed by composer and radio musician Walter G. Haenschen.

 Name origin

-The Carl Fenton Orchestra (AKA "Carl Fenton’s Orchestra") was a title given to Brunswick Records studio bands through the 1920s.
+The Carl Fenton Orchestra (AKA "Carl Fenton's Orchestra") was a title given to Brunswick Records studio bands through the 1920s.
 The name was invented by Brunswick music director Walter Gustave "Gus" Haenschen shortly after taking the position for their brand-new American division.
 Later, the name was taken by violinist Ruby (Rubin) Greenberg.

 Haenschen, whose own name was considered ill-suited for commercial recordings, haphazardly chose the name "Fenton" after the town of Fenton, Missouri, near his hometown of St Louis, Missouri.
 He attended Washington University in St. Louis.
 He told an interviewer "How do you find a name?
 Just pull it out of a hat."
-The first name "Carl" was likely selected by Brunswick's office staff.
+He added that the name "Carl" was an anglicized spelling of a German relative who spelled it "Karl."

 Early recordings

 The earliest songs recorded by Carl Fenton's Orchestra were Karavan and Romance, from October 1919.
 Brunswick Records released many "Carl Fenton" records, with various line-ups of musicians.
 The band was typically led by Haenschen in the studio, but was led by studio musician/conductor Rubin "Ruby" Greenberg during their occasional concerts.